 Conversely, as a member of an engineering team, you often want to know: why am I building this?
 Days, months, or years later you may want to know: why did we decide to build it this way?

-Instead of searching across multiple tools (comments within issue tracker tickets, Slack threads, Notion docs, etc.), you want the context in the place that makes sense.
-You don’t have the time to read through lengthy documents in different tools in order to understand what you’re building, and why.
+Instead of searching across multiple tools (comments within issue tracker tickets, Slack threads, Notion docs, etc.), you want the context in a place that makes sense.
+You don’t have the time to read through lengthy documents in different tools in order to understand what you’re building and why.

 Engineers also want to have confidence that the tickets you’re working on have the latest specs, and that any changes you make automatically get synced to the core documentation that others are reading.